-APERC is now collecting the 2014 annual energy supply and demand data from the 21 member economies.
+APERC is now collecting and processing the 2014 annual energy supply and demand data from the 21 member economies.

 Like in the 2013 energy balances, APERC has to estimate some of Papua New Guinea's and Singapore's data to be able to complete the 2014 energy balances.
-For Papua New Guinea, APERC will conduct online research on the oil, gas and geothermal energy production of the economy.
+For Papua New Guinea, APERC conducted online research on the oil, gas and geothermal energy production of the economy.
 The JODI Oil and JODI Gas data that were submitted by the economy for the year 2014 will be very useful in estimating the energy balance.
-For Singapore, APERC expects to estimate refinery intake and output as well as the demand for individual petroleum products as the economy is not able to provide disaggregated data.
+For Singapore, APERC estimated refinery intake and output as well as the demand for individual petroleum products as the economy is not able to provide disaggregated data.

 The EGEDA Training Program on Energy Statistics in now on its third year.
-APERC will hold the short-term course and middle-term course this year.
-APERC has sent the invitation for nomination to the training to all EGEDA focal points.
-Deadline for submission of nominations is 31 May 2016 for the short-term course and 12 August 2016 for the middle-term training course.
-APERC will provide classroom lectures and hands-on exercises in filling-out the APERC monthly and annual data reporting formats during the short-term training course.
+APERC held the short-term course last 19-29 July 2016. while the middle-term course commenced on 3 October and will be finished on 25 November 2016.
+APERC sent the invitation for nomination to the training courses to all EGEDA focal points.
+APERC accepted eight trainees in the short-term course.
+The participants were from Chile; Malaysia; New Zealand; Papua New Guinea; the Philippines; Russia;

+Thailand; and the United States.
+APERC provided classroom lectures and hands-on exercises in filling-out the APERC monthly and annual data reporting formats during the short-term training course.

-The training format of the middle-term course will be an internship.
-The trainees will be asked to review their own economies' data in the APEC Energy Database to identify errors and make revisions or give suggestions on how the data could be improved.
+APERC accepted two trainees in the middle-term course.
+The participants were from Singapore and Thailand.
+The training format of the middle-term course is an internship.
+The trainees are asked to review their own economies' data in the APEC Energy Database to identify errors and make revisions or give suggestions on how the data could be improved.
 After finishing with their own economies, the trainees will also be asked to review other economies data to identify inconsistencies.
 The trainees will help in the proofreading of the draft APEC Energy Statistics 2014 and APEC Energy Handbook 2014 publications.
 In addition to desk work, the trainees will attend classroom lectures in energy model building.